Company Name / Client Reference Hereafter

 - provided inaccurate information or;

-b) client did not meet with your evaluator at the originally scheduled time,
+- b) client did not meet with the evaluator at the originally scheduled time,

-c) client did not provide NDSBS with the documents requested by your evaluator and outlined on the specific assessment (type) page on our website.
+- c) client did not provide NDSBS with necessary documents requested by your evaluator or by the third party requesting the assessment

-- Fees for rush orders (the portion above and beyond the standard fee) are not eligible for a refund.
+- If a portion of your fee was for a rush orders, the portion above and beyond the standard fee is not eligible for a refund.

 Limits of Electronic Connections and Liability